trapajim/testpilot/README.md

 - Create and manage test plans for HTTP testing.
 - Perform HTTP requests with customizable methods, URLs, headers, and body content.
-- Validate HTTP responses with assertions on status codes, response body, and JSON paths.
+- Validate HTTP responses with assertions on status codes, headers, response body, and JSON paths.
 - Cache and retrieve responses for later use in tests.

 ## Installation